bbenchoff/bbenchoff.github.io/pages/clamshell.md

 ![Completed](/images/CyberdeckFull.jpg)

-It might be possible to do an investment castin gin aluminum.
+It might be possible to do an investment casting in aluminum.

 More information can be found in my [Cyberdeck repository](https://github.com/bbenchoff/AkiraCyberdeck).